rahulgupta-01/Plan_1_2025/SCU.md

 <a id="fees-scholarships"></a>
 ## 9. Fees & Scholarships (International)
 - **International tuition**: see above.
 - **SSAF (Student Services and Amenities Fee):** compulsory, charged per unit.
-Supports on-campus/online services.
+Supports online services.
-- **Other costs:** may include computers, software, field trips, uniforms, travel for practicum, vaccinations.
+- **Other costs:** may include computers, software, field trips, travel for practicum, vaccinations.
 - **Scholarships:** SCU offers scholarships from a few hundred to several thousand AUD.
 Includes *Access initiative* for equitable tuition support.

 ---